Is Christian Activism Biblical?

 When Egypt enslaved God’s people, He rescued them from systemic racism through Moses.
 However, chaos ensued amongst them.
 God sent prophets to judge them.
 In the end, God sent Jesus, and upon His second return, will true social justice come.

-When the Apostles said ‘submit to the authorities and respect them,’ They were asking the impossible.
+When the Apostles said ‘submit to the authorities and respect them,’ they asked the impossible.
 Roman authorities were abusive, and they were killing Christians!

 Citizens of heaven fight to win souls on earth!